3 ways to cultivate your artistic and creative side

 Make space for a mental default mode

 Creative professionals know that innovation on demand can be a slog.
 Fresh ideas don’t always emerge when you need them.
-But as former Twitter vice-president Bruce Daisley writes in Harvard Business Review, there’s mounting evidence that a mug of Bulletproof coffee and a steely resolve isn’t the best way to promote creativity.
+But as former Twitter exec Bruce Daisley writes in Harvard Business Review, there’s mounting evidence that a mug of Bulletproof coffee and a steely resolve isn’t the best way to promote creativity.

 The unfocused mental state that naturally occurs while you shower, drift off to sleep, or gaze out a window triggers the brain’s default mode network.